fourdigits/collective.folderishpage/README.txt

 - Questions and comments to rob@fourdigits.nl
 - Report bugs at rob@fourdigits.nl

+[0.6]
+- updated for plone 4.0 [ralphjacobs]
+- PEP8 fixes [ralphjacobs]
+- imports from plone.app.folder [ralphjacobs]
+- changed storage of text to attributestorage for cmfdifftool [ralphjacobs]

 [0.5]
 - added relatedItems to folderishpages [ralphjacobs]
 - updated metadata.xml info [ralphjacobs]